HeisenberG2575/Autonomous_Subdivision/README.md

 ## YDLIDAR ROS package

-ROS node and test application for YDLIDAR
+ROS node and test application for YDLIDAR.

 Scan creates a polar map which indicates the obstacles in the 2d plane of the sensor.
 Obstacles are indicated by `range and theta`.

 ### Procedure for installation